rust-lang/reference/src/introduction.md

 > [!NOTE]
 > For known bugs and omissions in this book, see our [GitHub issues].
 If you see a case where the compiler behavior and the text here do not agree, file an issue so we can think about which is correct.

+## Rust releases

+Rust has a new language release every six weeks.
+The first stable release of the language was Rust 1.0.0, followed by Rust 1.1.0 and so on.
+Tools (`rustc`, `cargo`, etc.) and documentation ([Standard library], this book, etc.) are released with the language release.

+The latest release of this book, matching the latest Rust version, can always be found at <https://doc.rust-lang.org/reference/>.
+Prior versions can be found by adding the Rust version before the "reference" directory.
+For example, the Reference for Rust 1.49.0 is located at <https://doc.rust-lang.org/1.49.0/reference/>.

 ## Contributing